DeSoto Airflow

-The DeSoto Airflow was an automobile built by DeSoto during model years 1934, 1935 and 1936.
+The DeSoto Airflow is a full-sized automobile built by DeSoto during model years 1934, 1935 and 1936.
 DeSoto received the then-revolutionary Airflow model due to its price structure relationship to larger and more expensive Chrysler brand cars.
 The 1934 Airflow models are noted for their unique styling.
 They generate interest for their engineering innovations.
 It has a 115.5 in wheelbase.

-The Desoto Airflow was a result of Chrysler Corporation policy of badge engineering, being mechanically identical to the Chrysler Airflow.
+The Desoto Airflow was a result of Chrysler Corporation policy of badge engineering, being mechanically substantially similar to the longer wheelbase, longer bodied Chrysler Airflow.

 Airflow streamlining

 This aerodynamic, radically designed car debuted to much fanfare alongside its more luxurious stablemate, the Chrysler Airflow.
 From the front bumper back, the Airflow's design represented the first major attempt to smooth away the wind catching objects and channels found on cars of the era.
 Headlights were moved from their traditional pods forward of the radiator, and housed in flush mountings on either side of the broad waterfall-styled grille, which lacked the traditional upright radiator throat and decorative cap ornament.
 In place of the flat windshield that most cars had (and which caught the brunt of on coming winds as cars moved through the atmosphere), the Airflow split the windshield into two panes of glass, each angled to better redirect the air around them, while the upscale Imperial offered a one piece curved glass windshield on the limousine starting 1934.
 Front and rear fenders received smoother, more form fitting curves.
 In the rear, Airflows encased the rear wheels through the use of fender skirts.

 In addition to the benefits of its smoother exterior design, which translated into a quieter passenger compartment than on previous DeSoto models, the car featured wider front seats and deeper back seats with more leg room.
 Passengers sat on seats which were a good distance from either axle.
 They reminded one of a Victorian era davenport (sofa).

 Because of the car's unibody construction, passengers rode within the frame of the car, not on top of the frame as they did with most other American makes.
 It also boasted a stiffer body and better weight distribution through the engine placement over the front wheels, in contrast to the common practice of placing the center of the engine's gravity just behind the front wheels.
 The automotive press gave the cars positive reviews for their handling and acceleration.